ErnandesFranco/Terraform/Openshift_Cluster_AWS/EFS_AWS/README.md

 - `variables.tf`: Defines all the input variables used in the Terraform configuration.
 - `outputs.tf`: Specifies the outputs from the Terraform deployment.
 - `terraform.tfvars`: Contains actual values for the variables used in the configuration.
+- `policy-rosa-EFS`: Defines the specific permissions required for the cluster to access and manage the EFS volume securely.

 ## Configuration